spyder-ide/governance-and-guidelines/governance.md

 ## Transparency

 Unless specifically required, all Core Developer and Organization discussions and activities should be public and done in collaboration and discussion with the Project Contributors and Community in general.
-The Core Developers will have a private Gitter channel that will be used sparingly when a specific matter requires privacy.
+The Core Developers will have a private Discord channel that will be used sparingly when a specific matter requires privacy.
 When private communications and decisions are needed, the Core Developers will do its best to summarize those to the rest of the Community after eliding personal/private/sensitive information that should not be posted to the public internet.